- Northern Essex Community College - http://www.necc.mass.edu -

 The Responding Party must respond to the Grievant’s complaint within ten (10) days.
 Though this phase of the process is informal, the parties may present their positions in writing.
 If the matter is not resolved informally within ten (10) calendar days from the date a response to the complaint was due, the Grievant may proceed to Level Two.

-The Grievant may, within ten (10) calendar days after receipt of the Student Grievance Officer’s written notice, file with the Student Grievance Officer a formal written grievance.
-The grievance shall contain the following information: the name and title of the person(s) against whom the grievance is directed, a statement of all known facts, documents and materials supporting the grievance, a list of individuals who have information pertinent to the grievance, and the relief sought by the Grievant.
-All supporting documents, if any, shall be attached to the grievance as part of the grievance.
-The grievance shall also state the date it is filed and that it is being filed at “Level Two, Step One.”
+The Grievant may, within ten (10) calendar days after receipt of the Student Grievance Officer’s written notice, file with the Student Grievance Officer a Grievance.
+The Grievance shall contain the following information: the name and title of the person(s) against whom the Grievance is directed, a statement of all known facts, documents and materials supporting the grievance, a list of individuals who have information pertinent to the grievance, and the relief sought by the Grievant.
+All supporting documents, if any, shall be attached to the grievance as part of the Grievance.
+The Grievance shall also state the date it is filed and that it is being filed at “Level Two, Step One.”

-The grievance may be filed with the Student Grievance Officer by regular mail, certified mail, or in hand.
-Thereafter, the Student Grievance Officer shall deliver the grievance, and all supporting documents, if any, to the Responding Party within five (5) calendar days.
-If the Responding Party is unavailable at the time the grievance is filed, the Student Grievance Officer shall use reasonable means to deliver the grievance within a reasonable period of time.
+The Grievance may be filed with the Student Grievance Officer by email, regular mail, certified mail, or in hand.
+Thereafter, the Student Grievance Officer shall deliver the Grievance, and all supporting documents, if any, to the Responding Party within five (5) calendar days.
+If the Responding Party is unavailable at the time the Grievance is filed, the Student Grievance Officer shall use reasonable means to deliver the Grievance within a reasonable period of time.

 At any time before the issuance of the Supervisor’s Step Two decision, the Senior Officer may request that the parties meet to discuss the issue and attempt to resolve it.